Tuesday, May 2, 2017

 Hiking in Acadia National Park, October 2019.

-I am happy to see New Hampshire elected officials take this threat seriously.
+I was pleased to see New Hampshire elected officials take this threat seriously.

-First big climb, up Kancamagus Pass, New Hampshire.
+First big climb in 2011, up Kancamagus Pass, New Hampshire.

-It's a beautiful ride along the Swift River the first ten miles.
+It's a beautiful ride along the Swift River for the first ten miles.

 Swift River, fall, 2019.